kubernetes/enhancements/keps/sig-scheduling/5075-dra-consumable-capacity/README.md

    //
    // This acts as the inverse of MatchAttribute.
    //
-   // This constraint is used to avoid allocating multiple requests to the same shareable device
+   // This constraint is used to avoid allocating multiple requests to the same device
    // by ensuring attribute-level differentiation.
    //
    // This is useful for scenarios where resource requests must be fulfilled by separate physical devices.